isb-cgc/readthedocs/docs/source/sections/BigQuery/ControlledAccessVCF.rst

 =================================
 Some ISB-CGC BigQuery tables contain sensitive information about patients.
 These type of files are known as controlled access files.
 To obtain access to our controlled data, please follow the steps in our `Accessing Controlled Data <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/Gaining-Access-To-Controlled-Access-Data.html>`_ page to obtain permission.

 Controlled access VCF BigQuery tables can be found in the project **isb-cgc-cbq**.
 All VCF tables on BigQuery are stored under their parent program.
-For instance, GDC release 24 TARGET VCF BigQuery table will found in the datasets known as "TARGET" and "TARGET_versioned" in the project isb-cgc-cbq.
+For instance, GDC release 22 TARGET VCF BigQuery table will found in the data sets known as "TARGET" and "TARGET_versioned" in the project isb-cgc-cbq.

 ISB-CGC BigQuery Table Search
 -----------------------------